Naeima/Correlation-between-Female-Fertility-and-Employment-Status/README.md

 # Running the Dashboard
-1) Download dashboard.py and  master.csv in on directlory
+1) Download dashboard.py and  master.csv in the same directory.

 2) Open folder where the file was downloaded.